We have received the sad news that Jean-Paul Cayon, the third generation president of French crane and haulage group Groupe Cayon, has died.

 Jean-Paul Cayon

-Jean-Paul Cayon Joined the family business in 1985, having gained experience elsewhere and developed a passion for the equipment, especially heavy transport and lifting, he took over the running of the business as a whole in 1992, and within a few years set off on the acquisition trail, including Millon, G. Belin, Herbrich, Desormière, and Mielly.
+Jean-Paul Cayon joined the family business in 1985, having gained experience elsewhere and developed a passion for machinery, especially heavy transport and lifting equipment.
+He took over the running of the business in 1992, and within a few years set off on the acquisition trail, adding Millon, G. Belin, Herbrich, Desormière, and Mielly.
 He also established an Italian branch in Rome in 1998.

 The original Cayon company was established in 1925 by his grandfather, Georges François Cayon when he acquired a single truck in Chalon-sur-Saône to transport stone, while also taking on any other work available, including home removals.
 The business was effectively shut down in 1940 when its fleet was requisitioned by the state.